sdeSameerSweety/Homeify/readme.md

 #### Frontend

-It's Frontend is fully made up of raw HTML,CSS and JS.
+It's Frontend is fully made up of React and JS Frameworks.

 #### Backend

-The Means which we used to store data is JSON through JSON-server API calls.
+The Means which we used to store data is MongoDB through express-JS API calls.

 # Docs